AlexKnauth/hollowknight-autosplit-wasm/README.md

     `echo "0"|sudo tee /proc/sys/kernel/yama/ptrace_scope`
   - setting the capabilities to include `CAP_SYS_PTRACE`, which can be done with `sudo setcap CAP_SYS_PTRACE=+eip /usr/bin/obs` or some variation of that
+- On Windows, it should just work.
+Windows allows memory reading by default.

 ## Instructions for LiveSplit One Druid